 Choose a registrar based on its features and convenience for connecting and managing domains (see image).
 I prefer Google Domains because it includes privacy protection, DNSSEC, you can register multiple years, forward domains, get 24/7 support and it easily connects with a G Suite subscription.

-To learn about Google Domains and other Google products, read 27 Google Products for Opening and Running a Restaurant.
+To learn about Google Domains and other Google products, read 27 Google Products for Opening and Running a Business.

 3. Search Available Domain Names

 Search the domain names you'd like to register on your preferred registrar (see image).
 For example, let's say your restaurant is called Tomo Sushi, but "tomosushi.com" was already taken (see image).
 What should you do?

 What else did you add to your list in Step 1?
 Did you list several alternatives?
 You could use .org or .net or a domain like .eat or, .restaurant.
 Additionally, you could choose a name that accurately describes the business like "tomosushirestaurant.com” or "tomosushiatlanta.com"

 4. Claim Your Domain Name

 Before claiming your domain name, ensure you've spelled it correctly.
 Most registrars allow a grace period to rename, replace or cancel registered domains.
 For example, Google Domains will refund registration fees within five days, but you can't receive refunds for more than three domains in a year.